What we can monitor on your servers

 In general, a higher number of running processes can indicate that the system is under heavy load and is working to execute many tasks simultaneously.
 Similarly, a high number of sleeping processes can indicate that the system is idle and waiting for user input or other events.

-CPU
+CPU Usage

 Shows the current usage of the CPU on your Linux system.